Welcome to the Mt.Barker Rifle Club.

 As you have seen from our website, we, as a club are affiliated with the National Rifle Association of Australia (N.R.A.A.) through the South Australian Rifle Association (S.A.R.A.) and are obliged to take certain steps in the introduction of new members to our club.

-The next two visits, the “prospective member” will be required to pay a $10.00 range fee as does all members on the day, together with $15.00 for the cost of club ammunition and use of the club rifle used on the day.
+The next two visits, the prospective member will be required to pay a $10.00 range fee as do all members on the day, together with $15.00 for the cost of club ammunition and use of the club rifle used on the day.

-2. After the third visit to the club and taking part in shooting, the “prospective member” may either join the club by paying a fee of $20.00 and becoming a prospective member of SARA for a period of three months or become a “full member” by paying the total required SARA Fees together with Club Subscriptions.
+After the third visit to the club and taking part in shooting, the prospective member may either join the club by paying a fee of $20.00 and becoming a prospective member of SARA for a period of three months or become a full member by paying the total required SARA Fees together with Club Subscriptions.

-3. If the “prospective member” joins as a prospective member of SARA, this membership lasts for three months only and then the “member” must, either join the Club and the Association as a full member and pay the required fees in both cases, or for-go his/her privilege of target shooting with the Club.
+If the prospective member joins as a prospective member of SARA, this membership lasts for three months only and then the member must, either join the Club and the Association as a full member and pay the required fees in both cases, or for-go his/her privilege of target shooting with the Club.

 (NB) please refer Club Bylaws for definitions of membership)